MTG/freesound/DEVELOPERS.md

 The command has a number of options that can be set to skip some of the steps if needed, or run it only for a specific set of sound IDs.

+### Prometheus metrics

+From freesound you can count metrics by defining a `prometheus_client.Counter` and then calling `.inc()` on it.
+We prefer to define metrics close to the location where they are defined, especially if they are only emitted in that one place.
+A metric incremented from several modules should be defined in a generic "domain" module

+Metrics are periodically pulled from freesound by Prometheus.
+Freesound automatically serves an internal /metrics endpoint when running in production.

 ### Considerations when updating Django version

 #### Preparation